fredrikbaberg/hassio-addons/octoprint-next-dev/DOCS.md

 ### Camera

 `mjpg-streamer` is included, but needs to be started manually through the power menu.
 Note that video does not work from within Ingress, you need to either expose the port for mjpg-streamer or use a reverse proxy.

+If you want to use OctoLapse with a DSLR, `gphoto2` is preinstalled and a script to capture images is available in `/scripts/take_snapshot.sh`.
+Some additional configuration could be needed.

 ### Q and A